andersonnoah/Scanning-feedback/README.md

 **Steps that need completed before beginning working on adding new scanned photograpy:**
 * Share necessary credentials via LastPass
 	* Note: Create a LastPass account before credentials are shared to avoid having to share credentials twice
-* Add whoever is working on this as a collaborator in ClevelandMuseumArt GitHub account
+* Add whoever is working on this as a collaborator on ClevelandMuseumArt GitHub account

 **Things still left unanswered:**
 * How to interface/general information on `artlens-cms`